-The course objective is to provide working knowledge of business laws and company law and their practical application in Management

-Forms of Business, Business Laws in India, The Indian Contract Act, 1872, Definition of a Contract and its essentials, Formation of a valid Contract - Offer and Acceptance, Consideration, Free consent, Legality of object, Discharge of a Contract by performance, Breach, Damages for breach of a contract, Quasi contracts.
+CO1: To provide working knowledge of business laws and company law CO2: To understand the practical application of Law in Management UNIT-I Forms of Business, Business Laws in India, The Indian Contract Act, 1872, Definition of a Contract and its essentials, Formation of a valid Contract - Offer and Acceptance, Consideration, Free consent, Legality of object, Discharge of a Contract by performance, Breach, Damages for breach of a contract, Quasi contracts.
 Special Contracts Contract of Indemnity and Guarantee, Contract of Bailment and Pledge, Contract of Agency.

-Sale of Goods Act, 1930 Definition of a Contract of Sale, Essentials, Agreement to sell, Conditions and Warranties, Doctrine of Caveat Emptor, Right of Unpaid Seller against the Goods, Remedies for Breach.
+UNIT-II Sale of Goods Act, 1930 Definition of a Contract of Sale, Essentials, Agreement to sell, Conditions and Warranties, Doctrine of Caveat Emptor, Right of Unpaid Seller against the Goods, Remedies for Breach.
 The Negotiable Instrument Act, 1881 Definition and characteristics, Kinds of negotiable instruments, Transfer of Negotiable instrument.
 Discharge from Liability, Dishonour & Crossing of Cheque.

-The Companies Act, 1956, Nature and Formation of a Company, Kinds of Companies, Characteristics, Memorandum of Association, Doctrine of Ultravires, Articles of Association, Rule of constructive notice, Doctrine of Indoor Management Prospectus, Winding up.
+UNIT-III The Companies Act, 1956, Nature and Formation of a Company, Kinds of Companies, Characteristics, Memorandum of Association, Doctrine of Ultravires, Articles of Association, Rule of constructive notice, Doctrine of Indoor Management Prospectus, Winding up.
 The Consumer Protection Act, 1986 Aims and Objectives of the Act, Redressal Machinery under the Act, Procedure for complaints under the Act, Remedies, Enforcement of orders and Penalties.

-The Information Technology Act, 2000, E-filing, Digital Signature, Electronic Governance, Data Protection, Penalties and Offences, , Concept of Cyber Crime, Protection of Cyber Consumers in India.
+UNIT-IV The Information Technology Act, 2000, E-filing, Digital Signature, Electronic Governance, Data Protection, Penalties and Offences, , Concept of Cyber Crime, Protection of Cyber Consumers in India.
 The Right to Information Act, 2005 Right to know, Salient features of the Act, Designation of Public Information officer, Request for obtaining information, Duties of a PIO, Exemption from disclosure of information, Partial disclosure of information, Appellate Authorities, Penalties, Jurisdiction of courts.
 Note for the paper setting:

-References

-- 1. Legal Aspects of Business: Akhileshwar Pathak, Tata Megraw Hill - 2.
+The question Paper shall contain two parts A and B. In Part A the Paper Setter will be required to set Ten Short Answer questions (of two marks each) from any part of the Syllabus.
+In part B, a total of Six Long Answer questions (of ten marks each) will be set selecting at least one question from each unit of the Syllabus.
+Part A shall be compulsory and in Part B the Candidate will be required to attempt any four questions out of six.
+References - 1.
+Legal Aspects of Business: Akhileshwar Pathak, Tata Megraw Hill - 2.
 Business Law- Kuchhal M.C., Vikas Publication - 3.
 Business Legislation for Management : M. C. Kuchhal and Deepa Prakash, Vikas Pub. - 4.
 Business Law: Dr. Ashok Sharma, V. K. Publication - 5.
-Business Law: P. C. Tulsian, Tata Megraw Hill - 6.
+Business Law: P.C.
+Tulsian, Tata Megraw Hill - 6.
 Elements of Mercantile Law: N. D. Kapoor, Sultan Chand and Sons. - 7.
-Principles of Mercantile Law: Avtar Singh, Eastern Book Company

-Course Title: Managerial Economics
+Principles of Mercantile Law: Avtar Singh, Eastern Book Company Course Title: Managerial Economics Course No.: PSMBTC104 Minimum Contact hrs.: 45 Duration of Examination: 3 hours Maximum Marks: 100 Marks Semester Examination: 60 Marks Internal Assessment: 40 Marks Total Credits: 4 COURSE OUTCOME: